Cong picks Charanjit Channi as Punjab CM, first Dalit to get the top spot in state | Politics

 Hours before the CLP meeting, the 'Captain’ got in touch with party president Sonia Gandhi, apparently telling her that he has been “humiliated” and will resign as CM.

-After submitting his resignation on Saturday evening – he continues as the caretaker CM till Channi is sworn in – Amarinder Singh also threw broad hints to the media that he is now free to consider his “options”.
+After submitting his resignation on Saturday evening, Singh also threw broad hints to the media that he would now consider his “options”.

 Apparently picking on this, Rajasthan Chief Minister Ashok Gehlot, who faces his own problems with dissident Sachin Pilot, advised restraint. ''I hope that Captain Amarinder Singh will not take any such step which will harm the Congress party,” he tweeted.